sposetti/TestDocs/apache-pig.md

 ----

 > For your convenience, we provide [directories.sh](./scripts/directories.sh) and [usersAndGroups.sh](./scripts/usersAndGroups.sh) scripts for setting
 > environment parameters.
-We strongly suggest you edit and execute this scripts based
+We strongly suggest you edit and execute these scripts to prepare your environment.
-> on your environment.
-See [Prerequisites &gt; Set Environment Parameters](./prerequisites.md#set-environment-parameters) for more information.
+> See [Prerequisites &gt; Set Environment Parameters](./prerequisites.md#set-environment-parameters) for more information.

 ### Create Log Directories